scalameta/metals/website/blog/2022-03-08-aluminium.md

 For full details: https://github.com/scalameta/metals/milestone/?closed=1

-Metals is a language server for Scala that works with VS Code, Vim, Emacs, Sublime Text and Eclipse.
-Metals is developed at the [Scala Center](https://scala.epfl.ch/) and [VirtusLab](https://virtuslab.com) with the help from [Lunatech](https://lunatech.com) along with contributors from the community.
+Metals is a language server for Scala that works with VS Code, Vim, Emacs and Sublime Text.
+Metals is developed at the
+[Scala Center](https://scala.epfl.ch/) and [VirtusLab](https://virtuslab.com)
+with the help from [Lunatech](https://lunatech.com) along with contributors from the community.